Mayor de Blasio – Bronx Town Hall

 Chair also acknowledged the Mayor for supporting the KNIC project with the best national CBA (Community Benefits Agreement) to come into fruition in our district to empower our youth and community with countless resources and a business incubator.

 Board Members Present: Monique Weston, Monjour Choudry, Edgar Ramos, Lowell Green, Gloria Bent and Anthony Perez.

-The Board has 11 different Committees and together we have created some phenomenal creative results for our community that is recorded not only in this newsletter; but in the media and in the hearts of all that participated.
-We began our year honoring Veterans, their families, their dependents, friends and mentors.
+The Board has 15 different Committees, together we have created some phenomenal creative results for our community that is recorded not only in this newsletter; but in the media and in the hearts of all that participated.
+The year began with honoring Veterans, their families, their dependents, friends and mentors.

 The Parks and Recreation Committee recently attended a groundbreaking ceremony for the renovation of Whalen Park by the Mosholu Public Library where children and families can have fun and spend quality time reading together after playing in the sprinklers.
 Read More

 PROGRAMS & INITIATIVES

 - Servicing 7 Neighborhoods in the Bronx

 - With 15 Different Committees